BMW OSLO MARATON

 We cannot reach these goals alone.
 We need help from everyone who is part of Oslo Marathon, runners, spectators, volunteers, officials, partners and suppliers.
 Together we will make it!

-In May 2023 we became an Environmentally Approved Event through the Foundation FEE Norway.
-FEE stands for Foundation for Environmental Education and they offer international programs for environmental certification, and is a global network represented in 73 member countries around the world.
+In May 2023, we became an Environmentally Approved event through the FEE Norway Foundation, and we have renewed this for 2024.
+FEE stands for Foundation for Environmental Education and they offer international environmental certification programs, and are a global network represented in 73 member countries worldwide.

 Eco-labeled event is an award for organizers who want to reduce the environmental impact of their event.
 The organizer must meet a set of criteria in 8 areas in order to be awarded the distinction.
 We have initiated a process together with FEE and aim to improve and reduce our environmental impact more and more in the years to come.